A grad student at a nearby school is arrested in the killings of four University of Idaho students

 Fellow student says suspect studies criminal justice

-A student at Washington State University told CNN Kohberger is a graduate student studying criminal justice.
-Officials at the school haven't responded to CNN's requests for comment.
+According to a news release from Washington State University, Kohberger completed his first semester as a PhD student in the school's criminal justice program earlier this month.

+Elizabeth Chilton, chancellor of the university's Pullman campus, said the school's police department assisted Idaho law enforcement officials in the execution of search warrants at Kohberger's office and his apartment.

-A CNN team in Pullman, which is only 7 miles from Moscow, saw law enforcement activity at an apartment complex where graduate students live.
+A CNN team in Pullman, which is only about 9 miles from the site of the killings, saw law enforcement activity at an apartment complex where graduate students live.

+"We also want to extend our deepest sympathies to the families, friends, and Vandal colleagues who were impacted by these murders," Chilton said.
+"We will long feel the loss of these young people in the Moscow-Pullman community and hope the announcement today will be a step toward healing."

 In a post removed from Reddit after Kohberger's arrest was made public, a student investigator associated with a DeSales University study named Bryan Kohberger sought participation in a research project "to understand how emotions and psychological traits influence decision-making when committing a crime."